 It all began one morning in Woodstock, Oxfordshire, about six years ago.

-I was doing battle with the historical novel I am currently working on, and absolutely bubbling with anxiety.
+I was doing battle with the historical novel I was working on, and absolutely bubbling with anxiety.
 Sweat shone on my forehead and dribbled down my chin.
 Flushed with exercise – I had just hopped, skipped and jumped around Blenheim’s marvellous lake – my fat little cheeks shone like rosy beacons on a foggy winter’s night.

 As I always do in such dire emergencies, I dropped in on one of my most distinguished friends and professional colleagues: Rachel Phipps, the owner of The Woodstock Bookshop.